 Whereas guitarists are typically playing more of a melodic role which is not necessarily directly related to the drum/rhythm section, the relationship between the drummer and bass is more crucial, with bassists often being taught to always pay attention to the timing of the kick drum.

 The bass guitar and kick drum go hand-in-hand together, and this applies not only to rock/jazz/funk and metal but also for hip-hop.
-For instance, if you’re a hip-hop producer, you know that the bass (the boutique 808s) are often created in conjunction with the kick drum.
+For instance, if you’re a hip-hop producer, you know that the bass (the 808s) are often created in conjunction with the kick drum.

-In fact, oftentimes the kick and the boutique 808s play at the exact same time as each other, and the relationship between these two instruments/sounds is one of the more crucial aspects of hip-hop production.
+In fact, oftentimes the kick and the 808s play at the exact same time as each other, and the relationship between these two instruments/sounds is one of the more crucial aspects of hip-hop production.

 7) Bass Guitar Frequencies Lie Between 50Hz and 200Hz